Finance Leasing is a way of getting the use of a vehicle without taking ownership

 A finance lease is sometimes described as a 'fully amortised' finance product.

-'Amortisation' is the process of writing off the cost of an item over a period of time and with fully amortised leases the whole of the purchase price of the vehicle is repaid to the finance company in stages over the finance period (the 'term').
+'Amortisation' is the process of writing off the cost of an item over a period of time.
+With fully amortised leases the whole of the purchase price of the vehicle is repaid to the finance company in stages over the finance period (the 'term').

 At the end of the term there's nothing left to pay off the purchase price of the vehicle.

-Because the lessee has repaid the full price of the vehicle during the term, as each monthly payment is made the lessee reduces the outstanding amount financed at a faster rate than in 'balloon' type leases such as contract hire, where the expected future value of the vehicle is left unpaid throughout the term of the lease.
+Because the lessee is repaying the full price of the vehicle during the term, as each monthly payment is made the lessee reduces the outstanding amount financed at a faster rate than in 'balloon' type leases, where the expected future value of the vehicle is left unpaid throughout the term of the lease.

 However, repaying a larger amount of the purchase price each month means that the actual monthly payments are higher in fully amortised leases than for a balloon lease.